 Building on the scholarly resources of Loyola University, the Center for the Study of New Orleans promotes research into the city’s history, culture and society.
 By integrating social justice and analytical thinking into courses, internships, research and public programming, the Center fosters a critical understanding of New Orleans and an opportunity to aid its renewal.

-Digital Communications Hub
+Digital Communication Hub

-Known on campus as the Digital Communications Hub, Loyola’s video and audio transmission facility brings breaking news, exciting updates and world-class research to the world.
+Known on campus as the Digital Communication Hub, Loyola’s video and audio transmission facility brings breaking news, exciting updates and world-class research to the world.
 Any time news happens, we are prepared to bring fast and easy access to our faculty experts, administrators, staff and researchers — allowing media outlets from around the globe to report the news quickly without leaving the office.
-Learn more about the Digital Communications Hub.
+Learn more about the Digital Communication Hub.

 Learn more about the future J. Michael Early Studio, a state-of-the-art professional news studio that will become a key element of the Digital Communication Hub.